SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## License

-This project is licensed under the [GNU Affero General Public License (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.txt).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License.](http://creativecommons.org/licenses/by-nc/4.0/).

+If you would like to use this software for commercial purposes, please contact me on [Itch.io](https://spacefoon.itch.io/ez-game-audio-format-conversion) or [GameJolt](https://gamejolt.com/@Fooney) for licensing options.
+I just want to get paid if you are selling my work.

 ### Attribution

 - [Icon Source](https://icon-icons.com/icon/audio-x-generic/36263)